 Administering the programme

-This involves sending you information about the programme, mentoring you (contact over phone and by email), organising a work placement for you, and facilitating your participation in webinars and in the training sessions.
+This involves sending you information about the programme, mentoring you (contact over phone and by email) and facilitating your participation in webinars, training sessions and the residential.

 Keeping you safe

 Some of the information we collect is to keep you safe and so that we can inform your parents or guardians if you need help.